China blames religious extremists for station bombing

 Unrest in Xinjiang has caused the death of more than 100 people in the past year.

-(Additional reporting by Sui-Lee Wee, Li Hui and Ben Blanchard, Writing by Sui-Lee Wee; Editing by Ron Popeski, Robert Birsel and Ken Wills)
+(Additional reporting by Sui-Lee Wee, Li Hui and Ben Blanchard, Writing by Sui-Lee Wee,; Editing by Ron Popeski and Robert Birsel)